“Without wastewater treatment and disposal, even a million-dollar home would nosedive in value.”

 “If a property is going to stay viable and maintain or grow its value, the STEP field must be maintained,” Fisher added.
 “Rutherford County is basically one big limestone rock, so water doesn’t drain easily.
 You wouldn’t want to build a home on a floodplain, but we can place a STEP field there.
 In fact, CUD can use what’s considered unusable property to place a STEP field.
 A lot of homes and subdivisions wouldn’t exist without STEP fields.”

 Part of CUD’s work as a water utility involves maintaining the underground lines and services that power everyday life in homes and neighborhoods throughout the county.
-With that in mind, CUD will be sending a flyer during September about STEP field maintenance to every home in the county that relies on a STEP system.
+With that in mind, CUD sent a flyer in September 2019 about STEP field maintenance to every home in the county that relies on a STEP system.

 Among the key messages from that flyer …